pablodecm/phd_thesis/src/106_chapter_6.md

 in the range of variation explored.

-This synthetic example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is effective.
+This synthetic example demonstrates that the direct optimisation of inference-aware losses as those described in the [Section @Sec:method] is effective.
 The summary statistics
 learnt accounting for the effect of nuisance parameters compare very favourably to those obtained by using a classification proxy to approximate the